 The used thickness of the E detector depends of the energy of the detected charge particle, which in turn is depending of used neutron converter.
 Some adjustment of the thickness of E-detector can therefore be necessary.

-Implementation
+Implementation:

 Simulation and detector design, which includes converter layer, used ratio of pores, if these can be used, and thickness of E detector, is done at Mid Sweden University.